stevenvar/OCaLustre/README.md

   a = 7
 ```

-Is - at compile time - automatically transformed into :
+is - at compile time - automatically transformed into :

 ```ocaml
 let%node foo ~i:() ~o:(a,c,b) =